ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

 ---
 date: 2020-07-03
 title: 'Deploying Your Gatsby Site to cPanel'
+excerpt:
+  'Graph algorithms have many useful applications, ranging from finding the shortest route on a street map to efficiently managing computer networks.
+These algorithms are an essential part of a standard computer science degree curriculum, so I decided to write down and explain the basics to understand the topic better myself.'
 template: post
 slug: deploy-gatsby-cpanel
 tags:
+  - 'computer-science'
   - 'gatsby'
   - 'cPanel'
   - 'server'